Towards standard imsets for maximal ancestral graphs: Main results

 \begin{theorem} Let $\G_{1}$ and $\G_{2}$ be two MAGs.
 Then $\G_{1}$ and $\G_{2}$ are Markov equivalent if and only if $\mathcal{S}(\G_{1})=\mathcal{S}(\G_{2})$. \end{theorem}

-Inspired by the relation between the standard imset and the characteristic imset for DAGs, and the consistency between characteristic imset and parametrizing sets for DAGs, we define the characteristic imset for MAGs using the parametrizing sets, and then study the `standard' imset resulting from applying the M\"obius inversion formula to $1 - c_\G$.
-We will show that for many MAGs, these `standard' imsets are combinatorial and perfectly Markovian with respect to their respective graphs.
+Inspired by the relation in DAGs between standard imsets and characteristic imsets, and the consistency between characteristic imsets and parametrizing sets, we extend the definition of the characteristic imset to MAGs using the parametrizing set.
+The previous M\"obius transform used on $u_{\G}$ to obtain $c_{\G}$ is linear and thus has an inverse form (we will see later), we then apply this inverse formulae on $1 - c_\G$, to obtain the `standard' imsets, $u_\G$.
+We will show that for many MAGs, these `standard' imsets are combinatorial and perfectly Markovian with respect to the original graph $\G$.

-\begin{example} Consider the graph $\G$ in Figure \ref{pic: A motivating example}, which is an example from \citet{richardson2009factorization}.
+\begin{example} Consider the graph $\G$ in Figure \ref{imsetexample}(ii), which is an example from \citet{richardson2009factorization}.
 There are two absent edges, each of them corresponding to a conditional independence; specifically $1 \indep 3$ and $2 \indep 4 \cmid 1,3$.
-Clearly we want a standard imset $u_{\G}$ such that it is sum of the elementary imsets for these two independences.
+Clearly we want a standard imset $u_{\G}$ such that it is the sum of the elementary imsets for these two independences.
 So we want

 The fourth term $\delta_{13}$ with coefficient 2 is quite interesting.
-Graphically these vertices are nonadjacent; however, $\{1\}$ is the tail for the head $\{3,4\}$ that contains 3, and conversely $\{3\}$ is the tail for the head $\{1,2\}$ that contains 1.
-We will see from Theorem \ref{thm: standard imset} that this is because the analogue of the formula for standard imsets of MAGs always includes the tail, but then alternately adds and subtracts subsets of the head. \end{example}
+Graphically these vertices are nonadjacent; however, $\{1\}$ is the tail for the head $\{3,4\}$ that contains 3, and conversely $\{3\}$ is the tail for the head $\{1,2\}$ that contains 1. \end{example}

-\subsection{Standard Imsets of MAGs}
+\subsection{Standard imsets of MAGs}

-The fact that the parametrizing sets and the characteristic imsets of DAGs agree motivates our definition for the characteristic imsets of MAGs, then we work backwards to deduce the form of the standard imsets of MAGs.
+The fact that the parametrizing set and the characteristic imset of DAGs agree motivates our definition for the characteristic imset of MAGs, then we work backwards to deduce the form of the standard imset of MAGs.